Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Q-Release Slim mechanism allows users to remove the GPU from the motherboard faster but can also cause damage to the connection pins.

-PHOTO: YOUTUBE ROG GLOBAL SCREENSHOT
+PHOTO: YOUTUBE SCREENSHOT ROG GLOBAL

-Asus’ Q-Release Slim mechanism eliminates the need to press a lever at the end of the PCIe slot, which is often difficult to reach when using large GPUs.
-Instead, users simply hold the motherboard, tilt the GPU slightly, and pull it straight toward the I/O bracket.
+Asus' Q-Release Slim mechanism eliminates the need to press a lever at the end of the PCIe slot, which is often difficult to reach when using large GPUs.
+Instead, users just hold the motherboard, tilt the GPU slightly, and pull it straight toward the I/O bracket.
 However, the lack of a fully locked mechanism during installation seems to increase the risk of the connector pins being scratched or misaligned.

 Source: https://thanhnien.vn/co-che-thao-lap-moi-tren-bo-mach-chu-asus-co-nguy-co-lam-hu-hai-gpu-185250125232745775.htm